andyfischer/npm-libraries/remote-streams/README.md

+# remote-streams #

-# Outline #
+## Outline #

 Library for remote transmission of data on Stream objects. (using `@andyfischer/streams`).

 Each connection is multiplexed so it can support multiple streams at once.
-For example, the HTTP client can receive data for multiple Streams as part of a single HTTP request.

 Supports a few builtin transport types and supports custom transports.

-Provides a generic Connection interface, so that most of the code can be agnostic about what the connection's transport is.
+Provides a generic Connection interface, so that the code can be agnostic about what the connection's transport is. (whether it's HTTP or WebSocket or MessagePort or etc)

+Handles automatic reconnection retries for session based transports (like WebSockets)

-# Builtin transports #
+## Builtin transports #

  * HttpClient - Client using `fetch` to make HTTP requests.
  * MessagePort - Client using Javascript `MessagePort` objects (used in web workers)